Light neutral-meson production in pp collisions at $\mathbf{\sqrt{s}}$ = 13 TeV: Results

 The measured invariant differential cross sections are compared to predictions from the event generators PYTHIA8 with the Monash tune and the Ropes variant as well as EPOS LHC.
 NLO pQCD calculations for the meson production cross sections are also shown in \Fig{fig:Pi0EtaXSec}.
 The same factorization scale value $\mu$ ($0.5 p_{\mbox{ T}} < \mu < 2p_{\mbox{ T}}$) is used for the factorization, renormalization, and fragmentation scales in these calculations.
+The spectra obtained with the event generators, as well as the predictions using NLO pQCD calculations, use the same definition of primary particles as is used for the presented data.
+Hence, the event generators as well as the fragmentation functions in the NLO pQCD calculations contain \piz and \et from strong and electromagnetic decays, but exclude those from weak decays.
 For the \piz, the calculation using CT18 PDF~\cite{Hou:2019jgw} and NNFF1.0 FF~\cite{Bertone:2017tyb} describes the measurement within the uncertainties.
 In contrast, the calculation using CT14 PDF~\cite{Dulat:2015mca} together with the DSS14 FF~\cite{deFlorian:2014xna} overestimates the production rate, as also seen in previous results of neutral pions at LHC energies~\cite{ALICE:2021est}.
 The calculation using the BDSS FF~\cite{FF_BDSS} describes the data well at low and large \pT and slightly overestimates the data for $5 \lessapprox$~\pT~$\lessapprox 50$~\GeVc.
 It is noteworthy that the NNFF1.0 FF is tuned exclusively to data from electron-positron annihilation, showcasing the universality of the FF.
 Furthermore, it uses a neural network approach to describe the data, giving it more free parameters and fewer constraints on the shape of the FF than traditional approaches as used in the DSS and BDSS FF.
 The DSS14 FF incorporates data from RHIC and early LHC measurements, including the neutral pion measurement in pp collisions at $\sqrt{s}$~=~7~\TeV~\cite{ALICE:2012wos}.
 The BDSS FF additionally incorporates a large fraction of recent neutral and charged pion results from RHIC and LHC.
 In contrast to the DSS14 FF, the BDSS FF achieves a good description of the data with a consistent set of FF by taking the theoretical scale dependence in the global QCD analysis into account~\cite{FF_BDSS}.
 The NLO pQCD prediction of the \et meson production using CT18 PDF and the AESSS FF~\cite{Aidala:2010bn} overestimates the \et as also seen in~\cite{ALICE:2021est}.\\ The prediction from PYTHIA8 overestimates the production of neutral pions over nearly the full \pT range for both variants.
 A similar result can be seen for charged pions~\cite{ALICE:2020jsh}.
 The prediction from EPOS LHC is in better agreement with the \piz data compared to PYTHIA8, especially for \pT~$>$~1~\GeVc.
 Predictions for the \et meson by both PYTHIA8 and EPOS LHC do not describe the spectrum and have a different \pT dependence than the measurement.